HelloWorld10101/HelloWorld10101/Readme.md

 ## I am currently a sophomore at [Marianas High School](https://marianashighschool.com)

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I am currently working with my team on creating a "coding club" at our school.
 - 🌱 I’m just chilling 🤣
 - 👯 I'm looking for someone that is open-minded and is willing to contribute on projects
 - 🥅 2020 Goals: To master c++